tacconthommy/api-guides/source/index.html.md

 * It's **not** possible to connect shops to our sandbox platform.
 Instead we're regularly providing new test data for a prepared test user.
 * This user's sandbox data is fetched from the eBay sandbox environment (any personal data is replaced with generated information).
-* Data is currently only provided by us and can only be fetched for **one shop user**.
+* Data is currently only provided by us and can only be fetched for **one shop owner**.
+ * This **test user** is called "klaus".
+His password is "itembase".
+You can use this credentials to log in during OAuth flows.
 * Every solution needs to be activated on our platform before one can get access to the data via the API.
 On the sandbox this process can only be initiated by the API client (not via any GUI).
 Please refer to the "activation" section below.

 <aside class="success">We're working on providing a full features sandbox to the community and will keep you updated via the developers notes.</aside>